SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Vanish

-Starting at level 14, you can use the Hide action as a bonus action on your turn.
+Starting at level 14, you can use the Hide action as a Bonus Action on your turn.

 ## Level 16